yossigor/NinjaVillage/game.md

 We will probably implement this game in Unity although this is not a final decision.
 Suggestions are welcome.

+We need to consider developing in Godot.
+There are a nice tutorial for GUI in Godot : https://docs.godotengine.org/en/3.0/getting_started/step_by_step/ui_game_user_interface.html

+We need to write some conclutions based on this tutorial and we need to try building a simple game for android device in Godot and see if it is a possible solution for us.

 The game will be completey open source because it is a project for learning game development.

 ## Roadmap